pinax/django-mailer/README.rst

 ``django-mailer`` is a reusable Django app for queuing the sending of email.
 It works by storing email in the database for later sending.
-This is a fork of `django-mailer by Pinax <https://github.com/pinax/django-mailer/>`_ adding some new features, such as asynchronously mail sending, multi account support, and celery tasks instead of cron jobs.
+This is a fork of `django-mailer by Pinax <https://github.com/pinax/django-mailer/>`_ adding some new features, such as asynchronously email sending, multi account support, and celery tasks instead of cron jobs.

 Keep in mind that file attachments are also temporarily stored in the database, which means if you are sending files larger than several hundred KB in size, you are likely